FOR IMMEDIATE RELEASE

 Cohen Milstein’s Boston office opens with the following in residence: Daniel H. Silverman, a partner in the Antitrust practice who prosecutes class actions on behalf of consumers, small businesses, and employees; Donna M. Evans, of counsel in the Antitrust practice, who has tried numerous cases to verdict, including obtaining, as part of a trial team, one of the largest plaintiff jury verdicts in Massachusetts Superior Court; and Richard E. Lorant , director of institutional client relations in the Securities & Investor Protection practice, who keeps clients apprised of legal and regulatory developments that may impact their funds and fund management.

-The Minneapolis team includes experienced lawyers who have focused their careers on bringing justice to employees through ERISA class actions: partner Mary J. Bortscheller, an experienced litigator, who in addition to ERISA, has experience in antitrust and consumer protection class actions; Kai Richter, of counsel, who brings extensive trial and appellate experience in ERISA class action litigation in federal courts across the country; and Eleanor Frisch and Jacob Schutz, associates who represent the interests of employees, retirees, plan participants and beneficiaries in ERISA class-action lawsuits.
+The Minneapolis team includes experienced lawyers who have focused their careers on bringing justice to employees through ERISA class actions: partner Mary J. Bortscheller, an experienced litigator, who in addition to ERISA, has experience in antitrust and consumer protection class actions; Kai Richter, of counsel, who brings extensive trial and appellate experience in ERISA class action litigation in federal courts across the country; and Jacob Schutz, associates who represent the interests of employees, retirees, plan participants and beneficiaries in ERISA class-action lawsuits.

 “This is an exciting time at Cohen Milstein as we expand our footprint and identify new opportunities for growth,” said Steven J. Toll, Cohen Milstein’s managing partner.
 “Establishing these new offices is in direct response to demand for our expertise and strengthens our ability to fight for justice in jurisdictions across the country.”